haleybristol/bold-image-responsive-CSS/README.md

 ## Support and contact details

-Feel free to contact me at hebristol@gmail.com.
+Feel free to contact me at hebristol@gmail.com with any questions or suggestions.

 ## Technologies Used